As amended at the annual meeting of 25 June 2023.

-We favor immediate self-determination for all individuals living in colonial dependencies, freeing these individuals from American dominance accompanied by the termination of subsidization of them at taxpayers' expense.
+We favor immediate self-determination for all individuals living in colonial dependencies, freeing these individuals from American dominance accompanied by the termination of their subsidization at taxpayers' expense.
 Land seized by the United States government must be returned to its rightful owners.
 If they cannot be identified, the land should be open to homesteading.

 The important principle guiding foreign policy must be the elimination of intervention by the United States government in the affairs of other nations.
 Negotiations with any foreign government do not necessarily concede moral legitimacy to that government.
 We favor a drastic reduction in cost and size of our entire diplomatic establishment.
 Additionally, we favor the repeal of all legislation, including the Logan Act, which prohibits American citizens from engaging in private correspondence with foreign governments with intent to influence the measures or conduct of any foreign government or of any officer or agent thereof, in relation to any disputes or controversies with the United States without authorization of the United States government.
 However, we acknowledge that individuals involved in such communications do not have the authority to bind other individuals to any agreements.

 5.11 Military Policy